Files

 Introduction

-FME contains a number of transformers specifically designed for use with databases.
-These come under the workflows category in the Transformer Gallery .
+FME includes a number of transformers specifically designed for database use.
+These fall under the workflows category in the Transformer Gallery.
 Such transformers are commonly used to query a database, but can also be used to dispatch updates and insertions or perform spatial relationships with data residing in a database.

 For our purposes, a geodatabase is an example of such a database.